reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 ## Understanding multi objective structure

-A multi objective is defined by `objectives` property which has array of array type and defines some kind of "hierarchical" objective function where priority of objectives decreases from first to the last element of outer array.
-Objectives inside the same inner array have the same priority.
+A multi objective is defined by `objectives` property which has array of array type and defines some kind of "hierarchical" objective function.
+Here, priority of objectives decreases from first to the last element of outer array.
+So, these objectives are optimized in lexicographical order.
+Objectives inside the same inner array have the same priority and are processed considering Pareto optimality.

 ## Available objectives